About Moorabool Wind Farm

-The Minster for Planning approved the construction and operation of 107 wind turbines.
-With the use of the latest turbine technology, the project is expected to produce 1,100,000 MWh of electricity annually.
-This is enough renewable energy to power the equivalent of 223,000 average Victorian homes every year, representing 11% of Victorian homes.
+The Project consists of 104 wind turbines located approximately 27km south east of Ballarat.
+The project will produce up to 312 MW, approximately 1,050,000 MWh of electricity annually.
+This is enough renewable energy to power the equivalent of 228,000 average Victorian homes every year, representing approximately 10% of Victorian homes.

-The project is divided into two sections, the Bungeeltap Section towards the North of the project site and the Ballark Section to the south.
+The project is divided into two sections, North and South.

-The Northern Section consists of 50 turbines and the Southern Section consists of 57 turbines.
-All turbines proposed are 171m to the tip of the blade.
+50 wind turbines are constructed in the Northern Section and 54 turbines are currently under construction in the Southern Section.
+A total of 104.
+All turbines proposed are 169m to the tip of the blade.

 Please contact us if you have any questions or comments on the project.

 Community Fund & Scholarships Round Three - 2022

 Round Three was open for applications from 1 May - 24 June 2022.

 Thank you to those who took the time to submit applications for local community projects.

 The Community Fund Assessment Panel is now considering applications.
 Applicants can expect to hear more in early September.

 Goldwind celebrates with Gordon Public Reserve, December 2021.